Pinnacle Studio is a video editing software package that runs in Windows.

 Pinnacle Studio Ultimate 16 offers an unlimited number of tracks (lesser versions, fewer), and makes good use of 64-bit processing -- also, it takes advantage of an Nvidia graphics card's CUDA processing power -- though this advantage is not available with other brands of cards.
 Still, scrolling in the timeline, rendering, and other processor-intensive tasks run much, much faster and more smoothly than in version 15.
 Version 16 is much less crash-prone than version 15, and more versatile.
 Version 16 supports more output formats.
 It easily converts among image sizes and even between video frame rates -- example: I just burned a 25 FPS, 576-line DVD to send to Australia, from video shot and edited at the US standard of 29.97 FPS and 480 lines.
 It went off without a hitch -- though motion is a bit jerky.
 (For a smooth conversion, I use Gooder Video MotionPerfect, which is slow, but does amazing time interpolation).

 The upgrade from version 15 is inexpensive; version 16 can read files created in earlier versions, a major advantage when upgrading.
 (You must select "import previous Pinnacle Studio projects" rather than attempting simply to open them).

-All versions can render video during editing of a project, so composed segments (picture in picture, pan and zoom, transitions, etc.) will play smoothly as editing continues.
+All versions can render video during editing of a project, so composited segments (picture in picture, pan and zoom, transitions, etc.) will play smoothly as editing continues.

-All versions include "Scorefitter" automated background music, with the same free selections, dozens of them, and many sound as if they are being played by live musicians.
+The Ultimate version of v.
+15, and all versions of v. v16 and 17, include "Scorefitter" automated background music, with the same free selections, dozens of them, and many sound as if they are being played by live musicians.
 There are very good piano, electric guitar, Hammond organ, pizzicato string and drum kit sounds.
 Wind and bowed string instruments don't sound as realistic -- so, all in all, if you choose a selection which uses rock band instrumentation, it will sound realistic.
 The music is automatically edited to fit the length of time you select for it.
 Rendering of music selections to fit different lengths can be painfully slow in version 15; it is much faster in Avid Studio and version 16.
 Additional selections may be purchased.
-The Scorefitter is available only in the Ultimate version.